edwin-kingsten/deep-learning/Artificial-neural-network/README.md

-This Folder contains the manual implementation of Artificial neural network
+## This Folder contains the manual implementation of Artificial neural network in python